 Also known as life-stage feeding, the quantity and frequency of your dog’s mealtime should fluctuate depending on how old or young your pup is.
 Quickly growing newborn puppies need frequent meals throughout the day, and the same goes for fresh-out-of-the-litter puppies.

 On the other hand, busy young pups will need a higher calorie intake to keep up with their active lifestyles.
-Older dogs, however, may need to eat less frequently as they exert less energy to prevent things like excessive weight gain or diabetes.
+Older dogs, however, may need to eat less frequently as they exert less energy to prevent things like excessive weight gain.

 Veterinary Centers of America (VCA) suggests the following for pups: